 Tariff, Definitions C-D; Operating Agreement, Definitions C-D

 “Component DER” shall mean any resource, within the PJM Region, that is located on a distribution system, any subsystem thereof, or behind a customer meter, and is used in a DER Aggregation Resource by a DER Aggregator to participate in the energy, capacity, and/or ancillary services markets of PJM through the DER Aggregator Participation Model.
-AComponent DER may not exceed 5 MW.
+A Component DER may not exceed 5 MW.

+Behind The Meter Generation:

+"Behind The Meter Generation" shall refer to a generation unit that delivers energy to load without using the Transmission System or any distribution facilities (unless the entity that owns or leases the distribution facilities has consented to such use of the distribution facilities and such consent has been demonstrated to the satisfaction of the Office of the Interconnection); provided, however, that Behind The Meter Generation does not include (i) at any time, any portion of such generating unit's capacity that is designated as a Generation Capacity Resource or DER Capacity Aggregation Resource; or (ii) in an hour, any portion of the output of such generating unit that is sold to another entity for consumption at another electrical location or into the PJM Interchange Energy Market.

-“DER Aggregator” shall mean an entity that is a Market Participant that: (i) uses one or more DER Aggregation Resources toparticipate in the energy, capacity, and/or ancillary services markets of PJM through the DER Aggregator Participation Model; and (ii) has a fully-executed DER Aggregator Participation Service Agreement.
+“DER Aggregator” shall mean an entity that is a Market Participant that: (i) uses one or more DER Aggregation Resources to participate in the energy, capacity, and/or ancillary services markets of PJM through the DER Aggregator Participation Model; and (ii) has a fully-executed DER Aggregator Participation Service Agreement.

-“DER Aggregation Resource” shall be comprised of one or more Component DERs.
+“DER Aggregation Resource” shall be comprised of one or more Component DER.
 A DER Aggregation Resource is used by a DER Aggregator to participate in the energy, capacity, and/or ancillary services markets of PJM through the DER Aggregator Participation Model.
-A DER Aggregation Resource is capable of satisfying a minimum market offer of 100 kW.
-The market participation eligibility of a DER Aggregation Resource shall be determined in accordance with the physical and operational characteristics of the underlying Component DERs that comprise the DER Aggregation Resource.
+A DER Aggregation Resource is capable of satisfying a minimum energy and/or ancillary services market offer of 100 kW.
+The market participation eligibility of a DER Aggregation Resource shall be determined in accordance with the physical and operational characteristics of the underlying Component DER that comprise the DER Aggregation Resource.

-“DER Capacity Aggregation Resource” shall mean a DER Aggregation Resource that participates in the Reliability Pricing Model, or is otherwise treated as capacity in PJM’s markets, such as through a Fixed Resource Requirement Capacity Plan.
+“DER Capacity Aggregation Resource” shall mean a DER Aggregation Resource that participates in the Reliability Pricing Model, capable of satisfying a minimum capacity market offer of 100 kW, or is otherwise treated as capacity in PJM’s markets, such as through a Fixed Resource Requirement Capacity Plan, for the 2026/2027 Delivery Year and all subsequent Delivery Years.

 “DER Aggregator Participation Model” shall mean the participation model described in Tariff, Attachment K- Appendix, section 1.4C.